facebook app symbol twitter linkedin

 “We’re going to enroll this into our forestry program and get a management plan developed - there will be some timber harvesting in the future,” Loring said.
 “There’s no plans for development or housing or anything - it’s not too far removed, but far enough that I don’t see infrastructure development really on the plate.”

 AMC purchased the northern half in 2023 and finalized the southern half Tuesday with assistance from the Malone Family Land Preservation Foundation and the Conservation Fund, according to a story by the Portland Press Herald.
-AMC Vice President of Land and Conservation Steve Tatko approached during the acquisition process to arrange the return.
+AMC Vice President of Land and Conservation Steve Tatko approached the tribe during the acquisition process to arrange the return.

 The land, which contains former logging roads and lies within the Pleasant River watershed, will be transferred without conservation easements, allowing the tribe to manage it under its own forestry and habitat priorities.
-Loring said the addition will improve access to adjacent trust lands and support wildlife and water quality goals, including habitat restoration for Atlantic salmon.
+The transfer will include roadwork done to rebuild bridges and improve inroads that fell into disrepair while the land was closed off, Tatko said.

 The transfer follows larger landback initiatives involving the Penobscot Nation.
 In partnership with the Trust for Public Land, the tribe is preparing to receive roughly 30,000 acres near Katahdin Woods and Waters National Monument — the largest such return from a U.S.-based nonprofit to a tribal nation without land-use restrictions.